CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsubsection{Utility: Accuracy}

 We examined task accuracy to evaluate how well each interface supported users in completing the required reading tasks.
+A Friedman test revealed significant differences among the four interface variants ($\chi^2(3)=12.5, p<.01$).

-For the System Evaluation phase (E1), a Wilcoxon Signed-Rank Test showed a significant difference between the two conditions ($Z=-3.06, p<.01$).
-As shown in Figure~\ref{fig:performance_comparison}b, CS\_Full achieved a substantially higher median accuracy (0.93) than the Baseline (0.55), indicating that the full-featured interface better supported deep comprehension.
-This improvement likely arises because embedding critical comments next to the relevant sentences reduces the need to revisit distant parts of the text, helping users more effectively connect claims with counterarguments.
+As shown in Figure~\ref{fig:performance_comparison}, all three embedding-based designs (CS, SE, BE) outperformed the Baseline ($Mdn=0.60$), suggesting that spatially anchoring comments helps users locate and verify information more reliably.
+This improvement likely arises because embedding comments next to the relevant sentences reduces the need to revisit distant parts of the text, helping users more effectively connect the article content with external perspectives.

-In the Design Comparison phase (E2), a Friedman test also revealed significant differences among the four interface variants ($\chi^2(3)=12.5, p<.01$).
-Figure~\ref{fig:performance_comparison}a shows that all three embedding-based designs (CS, SE, BE) outperformed the Baseline ($Mdn=0.60$), suggesting that spatially anchoring comments helps users locate and verify information more reliably.
-Among the variants, the Sentence-End (SE) design yielded the highest accuracy ($Mdn=0.82$), significantly outperforming Click-to-Show ($Mdn=0.73$, $p<.05$).
-This difference may be due to the fact that in SE, comments are directly visible alongside the text, allowing users to scan content more naturally, whereas in CS, the hidden nature of comments may require users to actively decide which markers to click, increasing the chance of skipping or missing relevant details.
+Among the variants, the Sentence-End (SE) design yielded the highest accuracy ($Mdn=0.82$), significantly outperforming Click-to-Show ($Mdn=0.73, p<.05$).
+This difference may be due to the fact that in SE, comments are directly visible alongside the text, allowing users to scan content more naturally.
+In contrast, the hidden nature of comments in CS may require users to actively decide which markers to click, increasing the chance of skipping or missing relevant details.